i5ting/node-http/README.md

 console.log(req.files)
 ```

-IMPORTANT: Multer will not process any form which is not multipart/form-data
+重要提示： Multer will not process any form which is not multipart/form-data

 [see more](https://github.com/expressjs/multer)